 People’s lives are depending on us.

 We constantly struggle under that weight.
 We need defiance, energy, and strength to help us withstand that pressure.
-To help us keep those plates spinning.
+To help us keep all those plates spinning.
 To keep us coming back.
 To keep us WANTING to come back.

 We can try all we want to find strength in a bottle, or a workout, or anywhere else.
 But those will all fail us at some point.
 Believe me.
 Believe HIM.